Mit-It/Documentation/Documentation/SRS.md

 ### 3.2 **Usability**

 #### 3.2.1  **User-Interface**
-The application will be easy to use with an structured and clean user interface.
-The design should be responsive
+The application will be easy to use with an structured, modern and clean user interface.
+The application is webbased and should be responsive.

 ### 3.3 **Reliability**